-Working closely with ex-farmer and Trustee Secretary Robert James, and with Natural England, I have been managing the Trustee's application and agreed Higher Level Stewarship Scheme (HLS) since 2005.
+Working closely with ex-farmer and Trustee Secretary Robert James, and with Natural England, I managed the Trustee's application and agreed Higher Level Stewarship Schemes (HLS) since 2005.
 The Trustees own strategically important land and rivers around the market town of Hungerford, Berkshire.
 This includes Portdown Common, Freeman's Marsh SSSI, Eddington Marsh/Harvey's Meadow (SSSI) and land adjacent to the River Kennet north of Eddington Bridge.
-The Trustees, with help from their exellent River Keeper, Rob, also manage a productive wild and stocked Brown Trout and Grayling fishery on the Rivers Kennet and Dun - chalk rivers that are the pride of West Berkshire.
+The Trustees, with help from their excellent River Keeper, Rob, also manage a productive wild and stocked Brown Trout and Grayling fishery on the Rivers Kennet and Dun - chalk rivers that are the pride of West Berkshire.
 Grants from HLS have been used to manage grazing, fence riverbanks (and thus protect the fragile ecology of the rivers), carry out river and canal bank restoration, pollard willows, manage scrub and provide information to the many visitors to the area.
 Being close to the town, Portdown Common and Freeman's Marsh are popular for dog-walking and during summer 'dogs-on-leads' are requested for certain areas.
 Hundreds of people every year have also enjoyed guided walks, river dipping and fly fishing demos while a group of stalwart volunteers under Sally Wallington's and Rob's guidance carry out tasks such as scrub control, path improvement and constructing and installing brushwood groynes to improve the river.
 For information about the Trustees (an ancient charity with a very interesting history) see their website.
+I retired from this role in 2019, Sally Wallington has taken over my role in managing the new Countryside Stewardship agreements.

 RSPB Winterbourne Downs, Wiltshire